k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/01_hardware_requirements_introduction.md

 ### Introduction

-The articles in this section present hardware, software, and operating system requirements for Fabric and TDM installations.
+The articles in this section present hardware, software and operating system requirements for Fabric and TDM installations.

 The requirements for working in a Development/Quality Assurance environment are different from those aimed at working in a Production environment.
 It is assumed that the reader is familiar with Fabric and/or TDM.